 What you should ignore when choosing a bank:

-- High-interest rates on savings bank account.
+- High-interest rates on the savings bank account.
 These offers are mostly temporary and come with restrictions.
-Use a liquid mutual fund for getting better interest rate.
+Use a liquid mutual fund for getting a better interest rate.

 - Offers and cash backs.
 These are again temporary offers which can be withdrawn anytime.